More to the point…

-That might seem like a strange question for us to be asking, and we will admit that we already know the answer but, do you?
+That might seem like a strange question for us to be asking.
+We will admit that we do already know the answer but, do you?

 If you’re a resident of Cambridge (or, dare we mention it, the other place), then you almost certainly know what punting is.
 If you’re a sometime/regular visitor to this city and you’ve read our definitive history of punting then you should also already know (unless, of course, you have a terrible short term memory).

-However, if you have never been to Cambridge before, or perhaps have arrived at this website seeking answers to this very question, fear not because we are here to give you the answers.
+However, if you have never been to Cambridge before, or perhaps have arrived at this website seeking answers to this very question, fear not because we are here to give you the answers you seek.

 It’s not sport related